 Graded exams, assignments, and final papers and gave detailed feedback on writing assignment drafts to improve students’ scientific writing skills

-Course: Field Ornithology
+Course: Field Ornithology (4 semesters)

 Presented key identifying field marks of native birds to the class using museum skins